rutvikk99/synapse/demos/module1/README.md

     The Manage hub enables you to perform some of the same actions we saw in the Azure portal, such as managing SQL and Spark pools.
 However, there is a lot more you can do in this hub that you cannot do anywhere else, such as managing Linked Services and integration runtimes, and creating pipeline triggers.

-2. Show each of the management categories grouped under Analytics pools, External connections, Orchestration, and Security.
+2. Show each of the management categories grouped under Analytics pools, External connections, Integration, and Security.

     ![The categories are highlighted.](media/manage-categories.png "Manage categories")

     1. **SQL pools** lists the dedicated SQL pools and the serverless SQL pools for the workspace.
-You can can add new pools or hover over a dedicated SQL pool to **pause** or **scale** it.
+You can add new pools or hover over a dedicated SQL pool to **pause** or **scale** it.
 You should pause a dedicated SQL pool when it's not being used in order to save costs.
     2. **Apache Spark pools** lets you manage your Spark pools by configuring the auto-pause and auto-scale settings.
-You can provision a new Apache Spark pool from this blade.
+You can provision a new Apache Spark pool from this pane.
     3. **Linked services** enables you to manage connections to external resources.
 Here you can see linked services for our data lake storage account, Azure Key Vault, Power BI, and Azure Synapse. **Task**: Select **+ New** to show how many types of linked services you can add.
     4. **Triggers** provides you a central location to create or remove pipeline triggers.
 Alternatively, you can add triggers from the pipeline.
     5. **Integration runtimes** lists the IR for the workspace, which serve as the compute infrastructure for data integration capabilities, like those provided by pipelines. **Task**: Hover over the integration runtimes to show the monitoring, code, and delete (if applicable) links.
 Click on a **code link** to show how you can modify the parameters in JSON format, including the TTL (time to live) setting for the IR.
     6. **Access control** is where you go to add and remove users to one of three security groups: workspace admin, SQL admin, and Apache Spark for Azure Synapse Analytics admin.
+    7. **Credentials** lets you manage Service Principal credentials used by the workspace, including the workspace system identity account.
-    7. **Managed private endpoints** is where you manage private endpoints, which use a private IP address from within a virtual network to connect to an Azure service or your own private link service.
-Connections using private endpoints listed here provide access to Synapse workspace endpoints (SQL, SqlOndemand and Dev).
+    8. **Managed private endpoints** is where you manage private endpoints, which use a private IP address from within a virtual network to connect to an Azure service or your own private link service.
+Connections using private endpoints listed here provide access to Synapse workspace endpoints (dedicated SQL, serverless SQL, and Dev).

 ## Designing a Modern Data Warehouse using Azure Synapse Analytics